hetanthakkar/resume-verify/README.md

 - **Selenium & BeautifulSoup**: Used for web scraping and data extraction from websites and app stores.
 - **SQLAlchemy**: Database integration for storing and querying candidate data.

-### Cloud
-- **AWS (Amazon Web Services)**: Utilized for deploying the backend services, including API Gateway, Lambda functions, and RDS for scalable and secure cloud infrastructure.

 ## Installation and Setup

 ### Prerequisites